TARGENE/targene-pipeline/paper/paper.md

 # Features

-TarGene is a fully featured command-line software, which can be run as follow:
+TarGene is Nextflow pipeline which can be run as follow:

 ```
 nextflow run https://github.com/TARGENE/targene-pipeline/ \